 We, business leaders, are the victim of common narrative sins.
 Here are seven of them, that I constantly observe in my strategy work.

 It is easy to position our product, service, solution or company as the hero of the story we tell.
 But who cares, really?
 Customers buy our product and recruits want to join our company because we can clearly tell them how it’s going to transform them.
 They are the hero of the journey.
 We should always leave enough room and take enough time in our conversations, to ground our strategy around who we serve first.

-We think we know what our customers feel and want.
+We think we know what our customer feel and want.
 But in reality, we are almost always the victim of false knowledge of the customer.
 Deeply understanding people is one of the hardest things to do, because it takes time, courage, as well as questioning and listening skills.
-We should always consider our strategy as a hypothesis to be tested and keep in mind that it is always like sci-fi until it gets validated by the peoples’ reactions.
+We should always consider our strategy as a hypothesis to be tested and keep in mind that it is always like sci-fi until it gets validated by the people’s reaction.

 Because we’ve built the product and the business, we are passionate about it and we lack emotional distance with it.
 We want to say too much in fear of being rejected.
 We are trying too hard to be credible.
 This is a trap.
 We seem to be urged to say everything, instead of curating the strongest ideas.
 This creates confusion and makes it unclear why people should choose us.
 Instead, we should only keep what’s strictly necessary.
 Perfection occurs when there is nothing else to take away.

 It’s easy to fall into the trap of repeating the same perspective as everyone else on the market.
 Common wisdom appears to be a safe bet.
 Being an anomaly is scary.
 However, what stands and comes across as a bit crazy is always interesting and gets noticed.
 Ideas that are familiar are unlikely to garner much attention.
 We should invest in developing a different way of viewing things, one that renews our understanding of the world.